INFORMSJoC/2020.0140/README.md

 **If you use the ROCPPPiecewise approximator, please also cite the paper**:

 Vayanos  P,  Kuhn  D,  Rustem  B  (2011)  [Decision  rules  for  information  discovery  in  multi-stage  stochastic programming](https://ieeexplore.ieee.org/document/6161382).
 Proceedings of the 50th IEEE Conference on Decision and Control , 7368–7373.

+## Ongoing Development

+This code is being developed on an on-going basis at the author's [Github site](https://github.com/robust-opt-cpp/ROCPP).

+## Support

+For support in using this software, submit an [issue](https://github.com/robust-opt-cpp/ROCPP/issues/new) or [email](mailto:rocpp@usc.edu) us.